LCC-CIT/CS295N-CourseMaterials/Labs/Lab01/Lab01-DefaultMvcSite.md

 Change the home page so that it has a title and a sentence or two appropriate to the type of site designated by the group you are in.

-Create a private Git repository and put the web project into a branch named lab1.
+Create a private repository on [GitHub](https://github.com/) and put the web project into a branch named lab1.

+Invite your lab partner and your instructor to be members of the repository.

 ### Submission